Engineering Recruitment Trends 2024

 Niamh Thompson

-The first prediction was that salaries would continue to rise.
-And this increase could be quicker than ever due to the scarcity of talent in the markets.
+The first forecast was that salaries would continue to rise.
+But quicker than ever, due to the scarcity of talent on the market.

-This leads us to our first prediction for 2024 engineering recruitment trends:
+This leads to the first prediction for 2024 engineering recruitment trends:

 Salaries and Packages Getting More Competitive

-Obviously, some companies may not be able to increase their salaries as much as others.
-But they can elevate the package by putting in place some popular benefits (and making sure to shout about these in their job adverts).
-Increased pensions, enhanced holiday packages, competitive overtime rates, and private healthcare are only a few suggestions of what companies can do to make their package more competitive.
-And we predict to see a lot more of this in 2024.
+Increased pensions, enhanced holiday packages, competitive overtime rates, and private healthcare are just a few suggestions of what companies can do to make their package more competitive.
+And we predict to see a lot more of this deeper into 2024.

 Poll results: Would you accept a counteroffer?
 10% No, 30% Yes, 60% Depends on Context